jsenv/core/docs/testing/readme.md

 A boolean controlling if console logs are captured during file execution and reported back.
 This parameter is optional with a default value of true.

 When true `consoleCalls` property is availabe on every execution result inside [testPlanReport](#testPlanReport)

-#### collectNamespace

-A boolean controlling if file exports are collected and reported back.
-This parameter is optional with a default value of false.

-When true `namespace` property is availabe on every execution result inside [testPlanReport](#testPlanReport)

 #### collectCoverage